 Research presentation (15%); The date of the presentations will be announced at the start of the block.
 Do please note that even though this is a group assignment, students will be graded individually.

 Final research essay (3500 words, due in week 8, 40%)

 Please note that all assignments need to be submitted in order to pass the course and that penalties will apply to work that is handed in after the deadline.

 A detailed reading list will be given before the start of the course.
-The course will not require you to buy any books: all materials will be available via Leiden University Library’s digital catalogue or, in some cases, Blackboard.
+The course will not require you to buy any books: all materials will be available via Leiden University Library’s digital catalogue.